You don’t blog? (5/5: the finale!)

 Operational security

-Create a secondary user account for your blog for ‘backdoor access’ in case your primary login is in trouble or locked out.
+- DO:— Create a secondary user account for your blog for ‘backdoor access’ in case your primary login is in trouble or locked out.

 *